Highlights

 Where to Watch Issei Sagawa: Excuse Me For Living

-Fancy watching 'Issei Sagawa: Excuse Me For Living' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or view the Yoshi Tezuka-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.
+In the mood to watch 'Issei Sagawa: Excuse Me For Living' on your favorite screen?
+Discovering a streaming service to buy, rent, download, or watch the Yoshi Tezuka-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Issei Sagawa: Excuse Me For Living' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Issei Sagawa: Excuse Me For Living' right now, here are some details about the Film4 Productions documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Issei Sagawa: Excuse Me For Living' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Issei Sagawa: Excuse Me For Living' right now, here are some details about the Film4 Productions documentary flick.

-Interested in knowing what the movie's about?
+Want the short version of the plot?
 Here's the plot: "A filmed biography of Issei Sagawa, the Japanese student who shot his Dutch girlfriend, cut her up with a meat carver and boiled the remains.
 He then ate her.
 Several months later he was declared insane.
 While in a psychiatric hospital in France he wrote an account of his crime `In the Fog' which sold 200,000 copies.
 The French released him in 1984 on the condition that he remained in a mental hospital in Japan.
 One year later the Japanese hospital released him.
 Since then he has written five books on crime and is a minor celebrity lionised by the avant garde.
 Sagawa speaks extensively in the programme and reads passages from his books." .